lraithel15133/EIS-port8081/README.md

 ### Compile

-If the stock binary file does not work, you can try compiling it
+If the stock binary file does not work, you can try compiling it When you enter g install 1.18, make sure you select the correct version for 32 or 64 bit

+32bit: go1.18.linux-armv6l.tar.gz
 ```shell
 cd ~
 git clone https://github.com/lraithel15133/EIS-port8081